Solipsism: Hinduism

 The earliest reference to solipsism is found in the ideas in Hindu philosophy in the Brihadaranyaka Upanishad, dated to early 1st millennium BC.
-The Upanishad holds the mind to be the only god and all actions in the universe are thought to be a result of the mind assuming infinite forms.
+The Upanishad holds consciousness to be the only reality and all actions in the universe are thought to be a result of consciousness assuming infinite forms.
 After the development of distinct schools of Indian philosophy, Advaita Vedanta and Samkhya schools are thought to have originated concepts similar to solipsism.

 Advaita Vedanta

 Advaita is one of the six most known Hindu philosophical systems and literally means "non-duality".
 Its first great consolidator was Adi Shankaracharya, who continued the work of some of the Upanishadic teachers, and that of his teacher's teacher Gaudapada.
-By using various arguments, such as the analysis of the three states of experience—wakefulness, dream, and deep sleep, he established the singular reality of Brahman, in which Brahman, the universe and the Atman or the Self, were one and the same.
+By using various arguments, such as the analysis of the three states of experience—wakefulness, dream, and deep sleep, he established the singular reality of Brahman, in which Brahman, the universe and the Atman-consciousness or the Self, were one and the same.

 One who sees everything as nothing but the Self, and the Self in everything one sees, such a seer withdraws from nothing.

 For the enlightened, all that exists is nothing but the Self, so how could any suffering or delusion continue for those who know this oneness?